yasufum/spp-container/README.md

 $ sudo usermod -aG docker $USER
 ```

-To activate it, logout and re-login at once.
+To activate it, you have to logout and re-login at once.